YariBlanco/afterwards/README.md

 # Afterwards
-Aftwards is a digital grief support platform that helps people navigate the emotional and logistical overwhelm that comes after losing someone.
+Afterwards is a digital grief support platform that helps people navigate the emotional and logistical overwhelm that comes after losing someone.
 Our MVP offers a guided onboarding, a personalized grief support wishlist, and a way for others to show up meaningfully by claiming support tasks.